Azure/iotedgedev/README.md

 ### Step 6: Create a new Module

-After you have everything running from the IoT Edge Tool project template, the next step is to develop all the custom modules you need for your scenario.
+After you have everything running from the IoT Edge Tool solution template, the next step is to develop all the custom modules you need for your scenario.
 Here's how you do that:

+> Note that as of 2/9, the public version of this module template is not yet aligned with the Edge Dev Tool.
+At this point you are better off creating a copy of the `filtermodule` module and renaming it to mymodule.
+The dotnet module template will be updated soon.

 1. Install the .NET Core Module Template

-    This is the same template I used to create the filter-module.
-It includes a sample C# project and Docker files.
+    This is the same template I used to create the filtermodule.
+It includes a sample C# module project and Docker files.

     ```bash
     dotnet new -i Microsoft.Azure.IoT.Edge.Module